 Dedicate a space in your house where you can put all the packed up boxes.
 A garage is an excellent option if you have one!
 Pack up one room at a time starting with the least used room and work backward.
 It’s also a good opportunity to donate any items you haven’t used for an extended period.
 Military families don’t spring clean; we PCS clean!
 Label the boxes with the items inside and drop off location at the new house. (i.e. “Christmas Decor- Storage Room” or “Books and Awards-Office”) Stack your boxes in your dedicated space as you go.

 You have a few options here and can decide what works best for your situation.
 Some families choose to use a service like U-Pack and have their HHG shipped for them.
 This is a great option!
 If you want to haul the load yourself, Penske and U-Haul offer military discounts.
 We suggest renting a dolly and some moving blankets with your truck.
 Your larger furniture items are better off covered, and the dolly is a life saver.
 You can also elect to tow your car behind the truck.
-The inside of the car being pulled doubles as storage and can be packed with last minute boxes or suitcases.
+The inside of the car being towed doubles as storage and can be packed with last-minute boxes, suitcases or even houseplants.

 Have your boxes neatly organized in the garage so you can back the POD or moving truck right up to it.
 It won’t take much time to load with everything organized and a few feet away.
 Ask your friends for a solid 3 hours of their time to help lift and load.
 After the truck is packed, feed them as a thank you like you would the military movers.
 Also, make sure to put a good lock on the back of the truck to prevent anyone from breaking in.
 It is sad to say, but a packed truck is sometimes too tempting for some.

 The truck is loaded, the house is cleaned, and all things not in the truck are packed into the car being towed, or a secondary vehicle.
-If you are as OCD as we are, you have mapped out your route to be a door to door PCS!
+If you are as OCD as we are, you have mapped out your route to be a door to door military move!

-Things to consider when traveling include: the speed governor on many moving trucks doesn’t allow the truck to travel much over 60mph, so it’ll be a nice steady drive.
-Traveling with kids can be a challenge so make sure to find the local Chick Fil A’s with indoor playgrounds or download the app Play Across America.
+Things to consider when traveling include: the speed governor on many moving trucks doesn’t allow the truck to travel much over 60 mph, so it’ll be a nice steady drive.
+Traveling with kids can be a challenge so make sure to find the local Chick Fil A’s with indoor playgrounds.
 Stop at parks along the way for some much needed time outside of the car.
 If it’s an option along your route, hotels on military bases add extra security which is a consideration since your entire life is in the moving truck.
 Many hotel chains offer military discounts and pets stay for free at La Quinta.
 Don’t forget that kids eat free at many places.
 Sure, you get a daily per diem, but free is free!